Drew Barrymore. Girl next door. Producer. Actress. Now you can add Vintner.

 Kris explains, “Our vineyards are here in the southern Monterey County.
 That’s our wheelhouse.
 Full climate varieties for me.
 Like Pinot Noir, it expresses itself so much more than any other grape variety.
 You have the ability to get one variety and shape it in many ways even in the Rose form, that’s the beauty of it.
 For our Rosé we pick the grapes a little early, using a soft press process and separate the juice from the skins.
 It’s much like making the white wine.
 It’s really about minimizing the color, which is why we get beautiful hue.
 Cold slow fermentation all in stainless steel to preserve the aromatics and the freshness.”

-Drew signed up with the Jackson team because she had been in Italy studying Pinot Grigio.
+Drew signed up with the Carmel Road team because she had been in Italy studying Pinot Grigio.
 She wanted to make Italian wine.
-The Jackson team asked her all the appropriate questions.
+The Carmel Road team asked her all the appropriate questions.
 “Why are you making Italian wine, you’re such a California Girl?”.
 Drew said, “That’s cool.
 I get that.
 I am that definitely.”
 The training in Italy inspired her.
 It was invaluable to helping her articulate what she wants to convey in a wine to her winemaker.
 She found a huge learning curve in pivoting to Pinot

 Noir grapes from California.
 Provence-style Rosé was where her comfort zone was but Kato made her a believer.
 “What Kris does with these grapes and the way the winds of the ocean and the temperatures affect the wine is incredible”